-- Fusion Housing – as offices in Huddersfield and Dewsbury offering free confidential advice on all housing and housing-related matters for people aged 16 – 30
+- Fusion Housing - has offices in Huddersfield and Dewsbury offering free confidential advice on all housing and housing-related matters for people aged 16 - 30

-- Baptist Church (Drop-in), Wakefield Old Road, Dewsbury, Monday & Thursday 1pm-4pm.
-Offer a free hot meal and a night shelter is open when the temperature is below 0°C
+- Baptist Church (Drop-in), Wakefield Old Road, Dewsbury, Monday & Thursday 10am-12 noon.
+Offer a free meal.

 - Local organisations - Homelessness